jvia/proto2spec/README.md

 ## Usage

-:wave: A fuller tutorial of what can be done exists at [photo.clj](dev/photo.clj).
+:wave: A fuller tutorial of what can be done exists [here](docs/guide.md).

-Import the required libraries as well the example.Photo protobuif class.
+Import the required libraries as well the example.Photo protobuf class.
 With this, we can now auto-create the specs using `proto-spec`.
 ```clojure
 user> (require '[proto2spec.core :refer [proto-spec]]